BY: T. Franklin Murphy | September 2018 (edited April 14, 2022)

 See Why Should I Forgive? for more on this topic

 Some events need a response.
-Certainly, infidelity can't be ignored nor purposely overt actions of disrespect.
+Certainly, infidelity can't be ignored.
 We have a right to set boundaries and properly respond to violations.

 However, often the events intruding on our thoughts, giving power to unsettling brooding, will vanish on their own or, at most, a quick and compassionate rebuke.

 Margarita Tartakovsky warns that "ruminating conjures up more negative thoughts.
 It becomes a cycle" (2011).
 We need to let the thoughts die so the event doesn't continue to rot our minds.